milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Privacy_policy.md

 Our Response to Do Not Track (DNT) signals

-We do not allow tracking by third-party websites you have not visited.

-We do not share your data with third parties for marketing purposes.

-We are strongly committed to not sharing nonpublic information and Personal Information with third parties.
-In particular, we do not allow tracking by third-party websites you have not visited (including analytics services, advertising networks, and social platforms), nor do we share your Personal Information with any third parties for marketing purposes.
-Under this Policy, we may share your information only under particular situations, which you can learn more about in the “When May We Share Your Information” section of this Privacy Policy.
+We are strongly committed to protecting users' Personal Information.
+Under this Policy, we may share your information only under particular situations, which you can learn more about in the "When May We Share Your Information" section of this Privacy Policy.
+In particular, we do not share your Personal Information for marketing purposes.

-Because we protect all users in this manner, we do not change our behavior in response to a web browser's "do not track" signal.
+Because we protect all users in accordance with this Privacy Policy, we do not change our behavior in response to a web browser's "do not track" signal.
 For more information regarding Do Not Track signals and how we handle them, please visit our FAQ.

 Back to top